-Keep Your Employees Up & At ‘Em! by Diana
+Keep Your Employees Up & At ‘Em! by Jessica Hodges

 Brendon Schenecker, founder and CEO of Travel Vegas offers a few fair tips in his recent Forbes contribution about how to prevent employee sleep deprivation at work.
 The goal of respecting each employee’s sleep cycles accomplishes two important things: 1) on a general note, employees will feel more energetic when tackling their workload, and 2) employees will feel personally invested in supporting and sustaining a company that appears to care about them (aka- they’ll plain ol’ just work harder!).